mortlach/Rune-Decrypting-Examples/README.md

 # 1: Mono-Alphabetic Substitution Ciphers:  Genic Algorithm Solver

 ## Introduction
 Information on  mono-alphabetic substitution cipher and genetic algorithms (GA) can be found in many places.
-Here a very simple asexually reproducing GA is used to a general mono-alphabetic cipher.
+Here a very simple asexually reproducing GA is used to solve a general mono-alphabetic cipher.
 Briefly: a pool of solutions is generated, and scored using the language-model.
 Each solution has offspring, that are mutated slightly from the previous generation.
 The most successfully solutions survive and can reproduce  again next generation.
-The data used to fit each generation is contained in two "log transition probability matrices" one for rune uni-grams and 1 fro rune bi-grams.
+The data used to fit each generation is contained in two "log transition probability matrices" one for rune uni-grams and 1 for rune bi-grams.
 For this example these have been calculated foreword lengths 1 to 14 runes using the Project Gutenberg data.
 Log Probabilities are found via a simple look-up and added together

 ## Requirements